 “I didn’t think we concentrated enough of getting shots through,” said Canton coach Dennis Aldrich.
 “Sometimes we tried to make that extra move.
 Going into it, we thought if we could outshoot them, or be even, we would have a very good chance.
 My hats off to Wellesley.
 They are a heckuva team.
 They are the best team we have faced this year.
 They are a true champion.”

 On the winning goal, Harrison was able to collect the puck just inside the blue line.
 She made a neat deke past a Canton defender, curled into the slot and put a well-placed wrist shot into the near side.
-Lauren Burke drew an assist on the goal.
+Olivia Vernon drew an assist on the goal.

 Early in the third period, Canton put on its best offensive pressure of the game.
 The Bulldogs had couple of solid chances, but shots either slid wide of the net, or were stopped by Wellesley goaltender Lexi Schulz.